gophercoders/website/content/lessonplans/KS2/lower/further-numbers.md

 The pattern is:
 {{< highlight go "linenos=false" >}}
-fmt.Print( The sum in inverted commas ) fmt.Println( The sum NOT in inverted commas )
+fmt.Print( The sum in inverted commas ) fmt.Println( The sum NOT in inverted commas without the = sign)
 {{< /highlight >}}